4mica-Network/x402-4mica/examples/README.md

 # x402-4mica Examples

-Quick-start references that follow the standard x402 flow (as in `~/x402`): the client only talks to the resource server, while the server calls the facilitator for `/tabs`, `/verify`, and `/settle`.
+Quick-start references that follow the standard x402 flow:  the client only talks to the resource server, while the server calls the facilitator for `/tabs`, `/verify`, and `/settle`.
 Users never interact with the facilitator or 4mica Core directly.

 ## Server-driven mock paid API (`mock_paid_api.py`)